WCRP-CMIP/cmip7-guidance/docs/CMIP7/Experiment_set_up_and_Forcings/piclim-histaer.md

 Your output time axis must start on 1850-01-01 and must end on 2100-12-31.
 You must perform the full simulation i.e. 251 simulation years.
+Extensions to 2150-12-31 (301 simulation years) are welcome but not mandatory.

 ### Minimum ensemble size